-Residents must have a valid current season 2018-19 (valid through March 31) or 2019-20 (required April 1) combination license; or a small game, and general game and habitat license.
+Residents must have a 2022-23 (valid through March 31) or 2023-24 (required April 1) combination license; or a small game, and general game and habitat license.
 Resident youth under age 16 only need the general game and habitat license.
-The 2019-20 license is available for purchase beginning March 15.
+The 2023-24 license is available for purchase beginning March 15.

-Nonresidents need a 2019 spring light goose conservation order license.
-The cost is $50 and is valid statewide.
-Nonresidents who hunt in the spring remain eligible to buy a fall season license.
+Nonresidents need a 2023 spring light goose conservation order license.
+The cost is $50 and valid statewide.
+Nonresidents who hunt in spring remain eligible to buy a fall season license.
 The spring license does not count against the 14-day fall waterfowl hunting season regulation.

 A federal duck stamp is not required for either residents or nonresidents.

-Resident and nonresident licenses are available online at the North Dakota Game and Fish Department website, gf.nd.gov, at license vendors around the state, or by calling 800-406-6409.
+Resident and nonresident licenses are available online at the North Dakota Game and Fish Department website, gf.nd.gov.

 Hunters must register annually with the Harvest Information Program prior to hunting in each state.
 The HIP number obtained for North Dakota’s spring conservation order is also valid for North Dakota’s fall hunting season.
 The number can be obtained online on the Game and Fish website.

 The spring conservation order is only open to light geese – snows, blues and Ross’s.
 Species identification is important because white-fronted and Canada geese travel with light geese.
 The conservation order is closed to whitefronts, Canada geese, swans and all other migratory birds.